 Landowners who own forested 20 acre parcels or larger and live within 9th Crow Wing, 11th Crow Wing, Howard, Kabekona, Big Sand, LaSalle, Spearhead and Ten Mile lake watersheds are eligible for grant funds.
 The funds provide a low cost Forest Stewardship Plan to qualified landowners.

 This program is intended to help private landowners make decisions that sustainably manage their forests in a way that will ensure quality fishing habitat for many years to come.

 For more information about this program you can visit the DNR's website or call the SWCD at 732-0121 to sign up for a plan.

-The Leech Lake River Watershed is in Phase 2.
+The Leech Lake River Watershed is in third year.
 In this phase, we are continuing to collect lake and stream data as well as stressor identification (stressor ID) work.
 We are also working on watershed citizen awareness.